-One of the things about Rick that Viv says is part of her attraction to him is his “appreciation for the good music of the ‘70s.”
-Dr. Alexander will sometimes pause to enjoy a particular piece of classical music.
+Part of Viv's early attraction to Rick, was his “appreciation for the good music of the ‘70s”; they had that in common.
+Rick's love for it hasn't changed (nor has Viv's), so Viv is still groovin' right along to 60s and 70s Soul/R&B with her husband.
+Dr. Alexander will sometimes pause her analysis to enjoy a particular piece of classical music.
 Even Alna bursts into song at a joyful moment.

 Music is a vehicle for bonding, a vehicle for change.
 Music is as much a part of the S.F Powell storytelling as anything else.
 Check back soon for my perspective on the music or songs I selected for this work.

 Did you like the chemistry between Rick and Viv?
 Is it their bond with their daughter?
 Maybe it’s the way they communicate.
 Or (wink, wink), perhaps it’s their intimate moments?
 Whatever it is, if you enjoyed the R/V Experience, check out my Trivia & Bonuses page for a little more on Mr. and Mrs. Phillips.